What Are Economic Sanctions?

 Sanctions have their limitations: they can be insufficiently coercive, easily sidestepped, harmful to civilians, and even beneficial to authoritarian regimes.

 But when implemented properly, with specific goals in mind, and combined with other foreign policy tools—such as diplomacy or armed force—sanctions can help influence others and advance a country’s foreign policy priorities.

-Now that World101 has covered the fundamentals of economic sanctions, put these principles into practice with Model Diplomacy’s companion pop-up case on Economic Sanctions.
+Now that World101 has covered the fundamentals of economic sanctions, put those principles into practice with Model Diplomacy’s companion mini simulation on Economic Sanctions.